getporter/porter/docs/content/docs/references/cli/mixins/feed_generate.md

 ---
-title: "porter mixins feed generate"
+title: 'porter mixins feed generate'
-slug: porter_mixins_feed_generate
+aliases:
-url: /cli/porter_mixins_feed_generate/
+  - /cli/porter_mixins_feed_generate/
 ---

 ## porter mixins feed generate

 Generate an atom feed from the mixins in a directory

 ### Synopsis

 Generate an atom feed from the mixins in a directory.

 A template is required, providing values for text properties such as the author name, base URLs and other values that cannot be inferred from the mixin file names.
 You can make a default template by running 'porter mixins feed template'.